 In this brief article, we will try to give new life to those coffee grounds you no longer have a use for.
 After having an amazing cup of coffee you are left over with some used coffee grounds, but instead of throwing them away you can reap some great benefits from them.
-So, next time when you make espresso, knock the grounds into your espresso knock box, and not in the garbage bin.
+So, next time when you make espresso, puck the grounds into your espresso knock box, and not in the garbage bin.
 Below are the amazing uses for coffee grounds that we generally throw away.

-20 Amazing Uses of Coffee Grounds
+20 Amazing Uses For Coffee Grounds

 - Skin care: Several new skin care products have been using coffee as an exfoliate and revitalizer.
 It’s great to make a simple mask with coffee that will help you feel younger.
 Coffee is also well known for its antioxidant capacity, just adding another benefit to this use.